zagushka/birthday-calendar-extractor/README.md

 ## ![Birthday Calendar Extractor for Facebook](public/icons/icon.48.png) [Birthday Calendar Extractor for Facebook](https://chrome.google.com/webstore/detail/birthday-calendar-extract/imielmggcccenhgncmpjlehemlinhjjo)

-This extension helps to create calendar with all your facebook friends birthdays for a next two years.
+This extension helps to create a calendar with all your facebook friends birthdays.

 Generated calendar file saved in `ICS` format - a universal calendar format used by several email and calendar programs, including Microsoft Outlook, Google Calendar, and Apple Calendar.

 ### Important!
 **There is no easy way to remove birthday events from the calendar later!**

-At your calendar I suggest to create a new Birthday themed sub-calendar and use it for imports.
+At your calendar I suggest creating a new Birthday themed sub-calendar and use it for imports.

 ### How to use
 Just click extension icon, popups will guide you through step-by-step.
 Each click on the icon will bring you closer :)